Other pages in this section

 You can drain your ileostomy pouch as often as is necessary during the day.
-To drain your pouch either sit on, kneel or stand beside the lavatory.
-Unfasten the bottom of the pouch and empty the contents into the lavatory.
+To drain your pouch, either sit on, kneel or stand next to the toilet.
+Unfasten the bottom of your pouch and empty the contents into the toilet.
 Remember to clean the outlet of the pouch with tissues before refastening.

 Changing your ileostomy bag